liam-ng/wlomStatsReroll/readme.md

 5. Click on the bottom right of the same stat you picked.
 6. Set `Target Gain` to desired value.
 7. Set `Interval` to speed up or down if your system allowed.

-8. Make sure the game window is at the top and values are visible.
+   Note: do not set `Interval` too low or it might skip.
-9. Press F9 to start/stop.
+9. Make sure the game window is at the top and values are visible.

-Note: do not set `Interval` too low otherwise it might skip.
+10. Press F9 to start/stop.

 <img style="width:80%; height:auto;" alt="image" src="https://github.com/user-attachments/assets/5423050a-9e59-466a-9503-4ee95ab21b1b" />